tosalmanshaikh/frontend-final-project-sallies-kitchen-salman-shaikh/README.md

 # Problems in my React App
---> Responsive: Navigation bar needs a fix so that it turns into a button.
+--> Responsive: Navigation bar needs a fix so that it turns into a button/modal.
 I plan to fix this error soon!
---> Error: I have noticed that when you try to + or - the numbers are not updated in the shopping cart in the Navigation bar.
-I plan to fix this error soon!
---> I have also noticed the loading time is longer than usual: Large Photos are making it slow will look into this in near future.

 # Conclusion
 --> This being my first project I have used an older project to help me through the shopping cart.
 I found this project extremely challenging and yet very satisfying, I get the big picture now about 'React components'
 --> Here I have used the old school class base components as I wanted to start from the basic --> I am going to make a new e-commerce project right after this one, I plan to use React hooks and redux!

 # Special Thanks
---> `Sam`| Novi Hogeschool
+--> `Sam - #Hero`| Novi Hogeschool
 --> `Nova` | Novi Hogeschool
 --> `Florestan` | Frontend Developer